demiroguzhan/melbourne-housing-analysis/README.md

 When we look at the table above, we can see that the Distance, Regionname and Propertycount columns have very little missing data.
-Starting from this data will be the easiest step at this point.
+Starting from this data will be the easiest step for us since they won’t require any prediction.
+It would be more effective to use prediction since there are only 3 missing rows and rest of the data could be used for training our model.
+However, the purpose of the project is trying to apply different approaches and hands-on experiences as much as possible so we will stick with manual analysis.

 ``` r
 housing_dataset[is.na(housing_dataset$Distance), ]